Priyam8210/Outflow_VLP/README.md

 ## Overview
 - The Python script for single_phase_flow simulates the tubing intake for gas wells.
 The calculations involve pressure losses due to gravity, friction, and acceleration as gas flows through a wellbore.

-- The Python script for multiphase_tic simulates the tubing intake curves for gas wells.
+- The Python script for multiphase_tic simulates the tubing intake curves for multiphase flow profile.
 The calculations involve pressure losses due to gravity, friction, and acceleration as gas flows through a wellbore.

 ## libraries used
 - math